PerseusKyogre09/oneapi-compare/README.md

 | Edge        | TBD         | TBD               | TBD     |
 | Blur        | TBD         | TBD               | TBD     |

+## Problems Encountered

+During the development and testing of this project, I encountered several challenges:

+1. **Performance Discrepancy**: The performance results show that the parallel implementation is actually slower than the serial implementation.
+This is contrary to what we would expect from a parallel implementation.

+2. **Hardware Limitations**: The main issue is that I'm currently testing on a system without a dedicated GPU.
+The oneAPI DPC++ implementation is specifically optimized for GPU acceleration, but it's running on CPU fallback mode.

+3. **CPU Fallback Inefficiency**: When running on CPU, the DPC++ runtime introduces overhead that makes it less efficient than the highly optimized OpenCV library, which is already well-optimized for CPU execution.

+4. **Misleading Benchmarks**: The current performance metrics are not representative of the true potential of the parallel implementation, as they don't showcase the GPU acceleration capabilities.

+To get accurate performance comparisons, this code should be tested on a system with Intel GPU support.
+The current results reflect the limitations of running GPU-optimized code on CPU hardware rather than actual algorithm efficiency.

 ## Future Improvements

 - Add more complex filters